Skip to Main Content

 Helpful Tips for Preparation

 Preparation for Experiential Learning focuses on setting up students for success in these opportunities.
-The three components of Preparation are:
+The five components of Preparation are:

 Intention

-From the outset, all parties must be clear about why experience is the chosen approach to the learning that is to take place and the knowledge that will be demonstrated, applied, or result from it.
+From the outset, all parties must be clear about why experience is the chosen approach to the learning that is to take place and the knowledge that will be demonstrated, applied, or result from it; not all learning needs to be experiential.
 Intention represents the purposefulness that enables experience to become knowledge and, as such, is deeper than the goals, objectives, and activities that define the experience.

 Preparedness & Planning